NSMau/swift-book-es/TSPL.docc/LanguageGuide/Enumerations.md

 and so you can drop the type when setting its value.
 This makes for highly readable code when working with explicitly typed enumeration values.

-## Igualando los Valores de una Enumeración con una Instrucción switch
+## Igualando los valores de una enumeración con una instrucción switch

 You can match individual enumeration values with a `switch` statement: